ElMacx/keycodetest/README.md

 # Kry/Livi Code Test

 This a react app coded for the Kry Code Test.
-This app ask your some questions and determine if you need to see a doctor or not.
+This app ask you some questions and determine if you need to see a doctor or not.

 ## Available Scripts